Huawei to launch multilingual voice assistant Celia, starting on the P40 flagship in 6 countries

-Huawei has officially announced a new voice-activated virtual assistant that will be made available outside of China, as the Chinese tech titan continues to build out its own versions of Google’s services.
+Huawei has officially announced a new voice-activated virtual assistant that will be made available outside of China as the tech titan continues to build out its own versions of Google’s services.

-While Huawei has for a while offered its own assistant — called Xiaoyi — the company has long been known to be working on a version for international markets.
-Celia, as the assistant is called, will be made available first on the company’s newly announced P40 flagship lineup in six markets, with plans to bring it to other devices in the future.
+Huawei already offered its own assistant, called Xiaoyi, but the Chinese company has reportedly been working on a version for international markets for a while.
+Celia, as the new assistant is called, will be available first on the company’s just-announced P40 flagship lineup in six markets.
+There are plans to bring the assistant to other devices in future.

 Celia will be available in the U.K., France, Spain, Chile, Mexico, and Colombia and will be conversant in three languages — English, French, and Spanish.